 The DPIMS, which was built with the input of key investors working in this area, provides a complete system to quantify the concrete framework that aims to answer the question raised above.
 The methodologies incorporate the IMP’s five dimensions of impact, standardized metrics (IRIS+ and DPI proprietary indicators) and contribution to SDG targets.
 The steps in the DPIMS are summarised below:

-Impact focused due diligence findings allow the firm to establish the impact potential of the investment, the baseline of status for each impact theme (Gender, Job Quality, Climate Change) and any sector or geographical impact opportunities.
-ESG and Impact performance is assessed in relation to international best practice standards as defined by the IMP and IRIS+.
-The ESG and Impact team build the impact case through the impact due diligence report, as it defines impact objectives for the potential investment and evaluates the impact performance across the IMP’s five dimensions.
+Impact focused due diligence findings allow the firm to establish the impact potential of the investment, the baseline of status for each impact theme (through the use of due diligence questionnaires) and any sector or geographical impact opportunities.
+The ESG and Impact team build the impact case through the impact due diligence report, as it defines impact objectives and evaluates the impact performance of the potential investment across the IMP’s five dimensions of impact.
 The due diligence assessment also serves to establish the impact baseline of the potential investment through research of publicly available data and data collected directly from the target.
-A quantitative scoring system based on the IMP’s five dimensions is used to provide an objective lens on the extent which the company integrates impact into their strategy and how they report against each category.
-The baseline and expected impact are assessed on a 0-3 scale for each dimension, including assessing the relative size of challenge addressed and opportunities to mitigate risks.

 Impacts, targets and KPIs are discussed/negotiated with the company management ahead of each deal closing.
 The discussion with management allows for the intent to be clearly communicated as well as to permit for geographic /regional considerations to be included.
 Where the nature of the deal allows it, the Portfolio Manager and Deal Team will facilitate the detailed strategy workshop with management of the company in which the ESG and Impact Action Plan will be reviewed, discussed and aligned.